kubinity-com/documentation/docs/about/roadmap.md

 ## Milestone 4: Web presence

 - [ ] A landing page advertising the service, with links to docs and contact
+- [ ] A blog with news to the platform

+## Milestone 5: Pay-as-you-go

+- [ ] A new "pay as you go" tier for namespaces, billed monthly